mbaumer/us_hep_funding/docs/_states/IN.md

 [Back to top](#top)
 ## IN-05 -- Rep. Susan W. Brooks (R) -- [Wikipedia](https://en.wikipedia.org/wiki/IN-05)
 ### Committees
-Susan W. Brooks is the #18 Democrat on the House Committee on Energy and Commerce
+Susan W. Brooks is the #18 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```